emptythevoid/wicdirect/README.md

 # Fixer scripts

-There are two scrips in-progress to help keep CoreInterops working with the pinpad.
+There are two scripts in-progress to help keep CoreInterops working with the pinpad.

 ## check_coreinterop.ps1
 check_coreinterop.ps1 is a powershell script that's added to Task Scheduler that will constantly test to see if it can load the /Interop/ page.
 If it fails, it will restart the CoreInterop service.
 To add this as a Scheduled Task: